Free Trial Class

 the late Master Shojiro Koyama

-Born Tokyo, 1935.
+Born in Tokyo, 1935.
 Awarded Sensei Perkins his Shodan — the first milestone of a lifelong journey.
 JKA 9th Dan, ISKF co-founder.

 JKA 9th Dan · ISKF co-founder